FroggDev/zabbix-nfs/README.md

 ```bash
 tail -f /var/log/zabbix/zabbix_server.log
 ```
-Then look at the script trouble, for example:
+Then look at the script trouble...

+Example:
 ![Zabbix NFS error sample](https://tool.frogg.fr/upload/github/zabbix-nfs/error.png) In this case Zabbix cannot find the path of the script as you can see *no such file or directory*